P-Sto01/random-bash/README.md

 ## 3. Game:
 A simple game about eating letters.
 You move with WASD.
 To exit press q or just ctrl + c.
 ## 4. Login:
 A simple one-liner that simulates logging in.
 It actually saves your username and password in a file called `saved`.
-The password is actually encrypted on the spot, so it's
+The password is actually encrypted on the spot, so it's "safe".
-"safe".
 It's made for ZSH so it wont probably work on any other shells.
-It allows multiple users, change password for a user by registering under the smae username (I know it's not so safe ;) ).
+It allows multiple users, change password for a user by registering under the same username (I know it's not so safe ;) ).
 Press `r` to select `register`.
 ## 5. Numbers:
 A Fibonacci number generator in a one-liner.
 It looks super satisfying too!
 ## 6. Preset_text:
 It's the simpliest one-liner so far, it has an "input" that when typing always displays the preset `msg` variable.
 May be funny if you have stupid friends.
-## More coming later (Probably)
+### More coming later (Probably)
 I'll try uploading something soon.
-## How to use:
+### How to use:
 Just download and use `bash <script_name>`.
 Linux is required or at least a VM.
 ### Hope you like them :)